Q) Does my child have to be Catholic to get a place at St John’s sixth form?

 - the KentChoices application and supplementary form have been accurately submitted by the deadline of when applications close.

 N.B.
 Whilst our Sixth Form exists primarily to provide post-16 studies for students currently in Year 11 at our school (on the understanding that they indicate St John’s School as their first choice), the school is also happy to admit external applicants into Years 12 and/or 13.
-In September 2021, the Governing Body intends to admit a maximum of 150 (including a minimum of 20 external) applicants.
+In September 2023, the Governing Body have set their intention to admit a maximum of 150 (including a minimum of 30 external) applicants.
 It should be noted that admission to the Sixth Form will only be considered if the student’s level of attainment is suitable for the proposed course of study.

 All students who have applied through KentChoices and has had a successful interview and reference, will be given a conditional offer*.
 In order to guarantee the place, students must accept the offer and fill out the formal application and enrolment form by the August deadline.